How to automate data imports

 If you do not have automation enabled and would like to use it, please get in touch with your InfoSum representative.

-Automation is configured and controlled from inside the Bunker.
-If you have previously imported a dataset using a connector, simply access that Bunker, locate the Automation toggle in the top right hand corner, select Edit and the dialog shown below will appear.
+Automation is configured and controlled from inside a bunker.
+If you have previously imported a dataset using a connector, simply access that bunker, locate the Automation toggle in the top right hand corner, select Edit and the dialog shown below will appear.

 Here, you can define how regularly you would like the connector to re-import, normalise and publish the dataset.
 You can either use the UI or, if you require more customisation, use the advanced settings to specify a 'cron' schedule format.